davidindub/coffeecrew/README.md

 </details>

-### django-aullauth Setup

-You need to use your own [Google Cloud](https://cloud.google.com/) credentials to set up `django-allauth`.

-The [django-allauth documentation](https://django-allauth.readthedocs.io/en/latest/providers.html) provides instructions for how to complete setup in your Google Cloud Console settings.

 ### Heroku Deployment

 This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.